 I am a third-year Ph.D. candidate in the Department of Chemistry and Chemical Biology, where I study biophysics under the guidance of Prof. Peng Chen.
 Specifically, my research focuses on studying copper-responsive regulators and efflux protein pumps in live bacteria at the single-molecule level.
 I obtained my B.S. degree in chemistry from the University of Delaware in 2015.
 In my free time, I love teaching zumba, playing the flute, and trying out new recipes!

 I'm a postdoctoral researcher in the department of Molecular Medicine where I use the planarian flatworm as a model to study how the presence or loss of an organ is sensed by stem cells to regulate regeneration.
 In 2016, I received my PhD in Molecular, Cellular and Developmental Biology at the University of California Santa Cruz where I studied mechanisms of cellular division.
 In 2009, I completed a B.S. in Biology and minor in chemistry from California State University Channel Islands.
 As a social justice enthusiast, I am very passionate about finding ways to create equity for all peoples in academia and beyond.
-I enjoy music and dancing and spend free time cuddling with my two pups, exercising and generally being a huge goof with my friends and hubby.
+I enjoy music and dancing and spend free time cuddling with my two pups, exercising and generally being a huge goof.

 I'm a third-year PhD candidate in Ecology and Evolutionary Biology, and I'm interested in how birds cope with changing environments.
 I grew up in Kansas, and I have a B.A. in Biology and Gender Studies from St. Olaf College and an M.A. in Conservation Biology from Columbia University.
 When I'm not doing science, I craft, cook, and mostly think about why it's so hard for people to talk to each other.